 Whitby to Sandsend

 A really popular coastal walk is from Whitby to the nearby village of Sandsend.
-It boasts cliff top views and a fairly flat path.
+It boasts cliff-top views and a relatively flat path.

-The Mulgrave Estate is located right next to Sandsend so if you want to go further it is a perfect place to extend the walk.
-There are miles of peaceful woodland trails taking you to becks, waterfalls and the interesting ruins of Mulgrave Castle.
+The Mulgrave Estate is located right next to Sandsend, so if you want to go further, it is a perfect place to extend the walk.
+Miles of peaceful woodland trails take you to becks, waterfalls, and the fascinating ruins of Mulgrave Castle.

 You could also continue along the Cleveland Way and visit Runswick Bay.
 It’s another lovely fishing village with a sandy beach, sheltered bay and pretty little cottages.